Sitecore/content-hub-one-nextjs-starterkit/README.md

     npm install

-As you might see 1 high severity vulnerability you might want to run following command to fix it.

-    npm audit fix

 ## setup .env
 Copy .env.example file in your repository root and rename it to ".env".
 In there fill the following values: